rockstor/rockon-registry/README.md

 3. Upload the file to /opt/rockstor/rockons-metastore/[app].json.
 Hit update in the Web-UI and install your brand new Rock-On!

 If you like to share your app with rest of the Rockstor community, open a pull request in this repository.
-Thank you!
+Please follow these guidelines when opening a pull request.

+1. One Rock-On per pull request please.
+If you are working on multiple apps, separate them out.
+It will make testing and merging a lot more manageable.

+2. Add a comment to your pull request detailing how you've tested it out.
+More details the better as it will help ensure quality and benefit the whole community!

 ## What is the structure of a Rock-On profile file?